Annual performance review template

 Acknowledgments

 Don’t forget this important step.
-Performance reviews are an assessment, but they’re also an organizational tool and sometimes a legal document.
+Performance reviews are assessments, organizational tools, and sometimes legal documents.
 It’s vital that both the employee and the reviewer acknowledge that the review took place.
-Signing this section doesn’t mean the employee completely agrees with the assessment, just that they acknowledge it took place and was received.

 Annual performance review template

-Now that we’ve taken a look at the key sections, go ahead and download our annual performance review template and take a stab at customizing it to fit your needs.
+Now that we’ve reviewed the key sections, you can download our annual performance review template and customize it to fit your needs.

 Sample employee performance review template interview questions